Readless

 Follow.itFree plan availablePremium tiers availableReader free plan supports up to 20 regular feeds and multiple output channels

 If your bigger issue is reading load rather than routing mechanics, pair conversion with summarization.
-A dedicated AI newsletter summarizer or a scheduled digest flow from how Readless works can reduce daily reading time once feeds are centralized.
+Industry benchmarks cited by productivity tool vendors show AI digest automation can reduce 11.2 hours of weekly email management to 1-2 hours — an 87% reduction.
+A dedicated AI newsletter summarizer or a scheduled digest flow from how Readless works extends that saving once feeds are centralized.

 Start Free Trial →